-- The Office of Diversity Affairs is our representative to the Association of American Medical Colleges (AAMC) Group on Student Affairs-Minority Affairs Section (GSA-MAS).
+- The Office of Diversity Affairs is our representative to the Association of American Medical Colleges (AAMC) Group on Student Affairs, Committee on Diversity Affairs (CODA).

-- The office collaborates with USD diversity efforts such as the USD Native American Retention and Recruitment Committee and the USD Campus Diversity Enhancement Group.
+- The office collaborates with USD diversity efforts such as the USD Native Student Services and Recruitment Committee and the USD President's Council on Diversity and Inclusion.

 - The Diversity Affairs office offers consultation, direction and support of the School of Medicine diversity efforts and programs.